-The construction of almost all modular homes happens inside a factory-like setting, which means that their construction process will not be affected by adverse weather conditions.
+Almost all modular homes are built in a factory setting.
+This means their construction process is not affected by adverse weather conditions.
 Consequently, the construction process of a modular home gets completed at a rapid pace.

-Many customers have a misconception that a factory-built modular home will arrive to their building site as completely constructed.
-However, this is not true, because the factory will prefabricate only 90 percent of the modular home, which means that you will still have to do a number of finishing works to the home before moving in.
+Many customers have the misconception that a factory-built modular home will arrive to their building site fully built.
+However, this is not the case.
+In reality, the factory will prefabricate only 90 percent of the modular home, which means that you will still have to do a number of finishing works to the home before moving in.
 Below are a few common finish tasks for your newly built modular home.

-HVAC is actually a fancy word, which is used to describe the heating, ventilation, and air conditioning of your modular home.
-Your local builder will make a connection between your new home and the neighborhood pipes for your sewage and water needs.
-If you don’t have any municipal services near you, then your local builder with connect your modular home to its own septic and water system.
+HVAC is actually an abbreviation, used to describe the heating, ventilation, and air conditioning of your modular home.
+Your local builder will connect your new home to your neighborhood water and sewage lines.
+If you don’t have any municipal services near you, then your local builder will connect your modular home to its own water and septic system.

 Installing Interior Trim